 Cristina Ruiz, Head of Programmes - Coffee, Cocoa & Nuts

-My role is to manage Twin’s producer support work in East Africa, West Africa & Latin America, through our programmes: coffee, cocoa and nuts.
-I manage a diverse and enthusiastic team based in London and Kigali and I am part of the senior management team that provides direction and define strategies .
-I have been working on humanitarian contexts for 20 years, based in the UK and other countries in Africa and Eastern Europe.
-I believe in the value of working together to achieve long-lasting change and defy the structures that keep people poor; also that trade can be an excellent instrument to achieve this.
+I manage Twin’s producer support work in East Africa, West Africa & Latin America through our programmes: coffee, cocoa and nuts.
+I manage a diverse and enthusiastic team in London and Kigali and I am part of the senior management team that provides direction and define strategies.
+I have been working on humanitarian contexts for 20 years and I strongly believe in working together to achieve long-lasting change and defy the structures that keep people poor; also that trade can be an excellent instrument to achieve this.

 Hannah Ward, Senior Programme Manager - Coffee

 I lead on Twin’s programmes and partnerships with coffee producers in East Africa and Latin America and work closely with producer organisations, donors and industry partners to ensure positive outcomes for smallholders and their communities.
 I have 10 years’ experience in the international development sector with a focus on sustainable livelihoods and agriculture-based value chain programmes.
 Prior to Twin I was with VSO working on public-private partnerships.
 I hold a Masters in International Development and Social Policy, focusing on social development.

 Chloé Rotureau, Programme Officer - African Coffee